IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models: Introduction

 In this paper, we aim to establish a principled token pruning framework that departs from empirical approaches.
 To this end, we adopt the dual-form perspective of linear attention \cite{irie2022dual, dai2023can, ren2024towards}, which reformulates attention as an implicit linear transformation whose weight matrix is constructed from key–value pairs and applied to the query to produce the output.
 Under this perspective, the implicit weight matrix can be decomposed into token-wise update matrices, each represented as the outer product of the corresponding key and value vectors.
-Consequently, token pruning reduces to identifying the subset whose summation best preserves the information of the original dual weight matrix.
+Consequently, token pruning reduces to identifying the subset whose summation maintains the essential information of the original dual weight.

 Building on this perspective, we extend the dual-form analysis to standard softmax attention in LVLMs and derive a novel, training-free token selection metric that captures both information magnitude and information redundancy.
 Specifically, we quantify each token's contribution to the dual weight matrix and measure the redundancy among token-induced updates.
 We then select the tokens that maximize information magnitude while minimizing this redundancy.
 To this end, we introduce Progressive Chunked Maximal Marginal Relevance (PC-MMR), which performs token selection at the chunk level and progressively expands the number of selected tokens.
-By integrating our novel dual-form based metric with PC-MMR, our approach efficiently selects a subset of tokens that best preserves the information of the original dual weight matrix.
+By integrating our novel dual-form based metric with PC-MMR, our approach efficiently selects a subset of tokens that retains the essential information of the original dual weight matrix.

-Experiments on two representative LVLMs across diverse image and video benchmarks demonstrate that our theoretically motivated pruning strategy consistently outperforms prior methods.
-These results suggest that the dual-form perspective provides a faithful lens for analyzing token importance in LVLMs.
+Experiments on LVLMs across image and video benchmarks show that our pruning strategy consistently outperforms prior methods in both accuracy and efficiency.
+These results suggest that the dual-form perspective provides a faithful lens for analyzing token importance in LVLMs and yields a better accuracy–efficiency trade-off.